pyfar/gallery/docs/community/contributing.rst

 Required Tests
 ~~~~~~~~~~~~~~

-The testing should include
+The testing for functions and classes should at least contain tests for

-- test all errors and warnings (see also function and class guidelines above).
+- all errors and warnings (see also function and class guidelines above).
-- test all parameters.
+- all input and output parameters.
-- test specific parameter combinations if required.
+- specific input and output parameter combinations (if required).
-- test with single and multi-dimensional input data such Signal objects and array likes.
+- single and multi-dimensional input data such Signal objects and array likes.
-- test with audio objects with complex time data and NaN values (if applicable).
+- audio objects with complex time data and NaN values (if applicable).

+In case of deprecations, it must also be tested if the deprecated feature is properly removed (see `tests/test_deprecations.py` for examples).

 Tips
 ~~~~~~~~~~~